railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 can manage both with Open ERP.

 In planning by task, the project manager assigns tasks from the different projects to each employee over a given period.
-Employees then carry out precisely the work they've been assigned by the project manager.
+Employees then carry out precisely the work they have been assigned by the project manager.

 .. index::